An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Notices of special school programs and events that parents may attend.

-• Trinity This Week school newsletter.
-The school newsletter is sent to all parents via email and is available in MyTrinity.
+• Trinity This Week school e-newsletter that is sent to all parents via email and is available in MyTrinity.

-• Flourish school magazine.
-The school magazine is available when non-custodial parents request it in writing.
+• Flourish school magazine, which is available when non-custodial parents request it in writing.

 The following information and communication will not be mailed to the non-custodial parent.